digitalmint-cyber/.github/.github/ISSUE_TEMPLATE/feature_request.md

 type: Task
 ---

 **Background for the request?
-Please describe the business care or user story.**
+Please describe the business case or user story.**
 A clear and concise description of why this should be done.
 Ex.
 This compliance report is for [...]

 **Is your feature request related to a problem?
 Please describe.**